robzajac581/glowra-search-api/README.md

 The system uses a **cache-first** approach for optimal performance:

 1. **User Requests** → Always return cached data from database (fast, no API calls)
-2. **Scheduled Job** → Updates all clinic ratings daily at 2 AM via Google Places API
+2. **Scheduled Jobs** → Updates ratings daily and photos monthly at 2 AM via Google Places API
-3. **Manual Refresh** → Admin endpoint for on-demand updates when needed
+3. **Manual Refresh** → Admin endpoints and scripts for on-demand updates when needed

 This ensures:
 - ⚡ Fast, consistent response times for users